Schick (razors): History

-Schick was founded in 1926 by Jacob Schick, "the father of electric razors," as the Magazine Repeating Razor Company.
-In the same year Schick introduced its highly successful single blade safety razor system which stores twenty blades in a steel injector.
-Schick sold the company in 1928 to start another unrelated company with his name to market his newly invented electric shavers.
+Schick was founded in 1926 by Jacob Schick as the "Magazine Repeating Razor Company".
+In the same year, Schick introduced its highly successful single-blade safety razor system, which stored twenty blades in a steel injector.
+Jacob Schick sold the company in 1928 and founded another company bearing his name, in order to market his newly invented electric shavers.

 Patrick Frawley purchased controlling shares in Schick in 1955 and held onto the company until 1970, when the company became a division of Warner–Lambert.
 In February 2000, Pfizer bought Warner—Lambert along with all of its subsidiary companies.

 Schick was purchased by Energizer in 2003 from Pfizer.
-On July 1, 2015, Energizer split into two companies and Schick is now a subsidiary of Edgewell Personal Care.
+On July 1, 2015, Energizer split into two companies and Schick is now a brand of Edgewell Personal Care.